wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+        Section 6.1.
+Thus, no ECS option is added, and resolution is performed as usual.

+   4. RNS now knows the next server to query, Authoritative Nameserver ANS, responsible for example.com.

    5. RNS prepares a new query for www.example.com, including an ECS option with: